Supervisor Contact Info on a Federal Resume: Full Guide

 - Supervisor's phone number — A working phone number where they can be reached.
 A direct office line is ideal.
 If you only have a personal cell, ask permission before listing it.

-- Supervisor's email (optional but helpful) — Not always required by the USAJOBS form, but including it gives investigators an alternative contact method.
+- Supervisor's email (optional but helpful) — Including it gives investigators an alternative contact method during background checks.

 Supervisor: SGM Johnson